 The short answer is, yes.
 Potting an orchid in a pot without any holes or slits will cause the orchid to eventually die.
 By repotting your orchid into that pot, you decrease the amount of air circulation available.
 You also increase the amount of water the roots are exposed to for a longer period of time.
 This will eventually lead to root rot.
 Just like how we need air to breathe, orchids need air to live.
 Without it, they will eventually die.

 You can however, save this pot and use it to double pot your orchid.
+I do this with a lot of my orchids.
+Double potting orchids keeps the orchids from tipping over, particularly when they are in bloom and top-heavy.
 I will go into more detail about that potting method later, so keep reading.

 Why Would You Want a Terracotta Pot for Your Orchid?